ballerine-io/ballerine/README.md

 | `baseUrl` | `string (URL)` | Backend base URL
 | `auth` | BEAuthConfig | Auth method and Authorization header
 | `endpoints` | BEEndpoints | List of endpoints for each action

+If you currently don't have a commercial agreement with KYC vendors, you can use some of the vendors we already integrated with (Identity verification, AML check, etc.), to quickly start processing user's KYC requests.
+To do so please contacs us at [oss@ballerine.io](mailto:oss@ballerine.io).

 -----